GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 A 24-word BIP39 mnemonic is treated as a vector of 24 integers $(w_1, ..., w_{24})$, each in $\{0, ..., 2047\}$.
 While these indices are not 24 fully independent 11-bit variables—because of the BIP39 checksum and the way entropy is mapped to words—they collectively encode a 256-bit entropy value plus checksum bits.
 For the purposes of the security analysis, it is sufficient to note that the effective keyspace remains on the order of $2^{256}$.

-For a $k$-of-$n$ scheme, the Schiavinato Cipher defines, for each secret, an independent polynomial of degree at most $k-1$:
+For a $k$-of-$n$ scheme, Schiavinato Sharing defines, for each secret, an independent polynomial of degree at most $k-1$:

 $$
 f(x) = a_0 + a_1 x + ... + a_{k-1} x^{k-1} \quad (\text{mod } 2053)